Sometimes You Need Facts, and Sometimes a Hug: Understanding Older Adults' Preferences for Explanations in LLM-Based

 \subsubsection{Explanations Containing Prior Conversational History}

 For explanations that contained references to a user’s prior conversational history with the AI, participants appreciated the AI’s ability to retain and recall relevant interactions and preferences from their previous exchanges.
 While these explanations were less focused on the immediate situation, they were valued for conveying a sense of memory and familiarity.
-Unlike sensor-based explanations, which were often described as practical and evidence-based, explanations containing prior conversations were appreciated for their emotional value and the ability to convey the AI’s learning ability, with participants feeling that the AI was \textit{“learning about me over time by recognizing my habits and remembering my choices” }(P15-CG).
+Unlike sensor-based explanations, which were often described as practical and evidence-based, explanations containing prior conversations were appreciated for their emotional value and the ability to convey the AI’s learning ability, with participants feeling that the AI was \textit{“learning about me over time by recognizing my habits and remembering my choices” }(P08-B).
 This sense of being remembered was particularly meaningful for participants navigating early-stage cognitive changes, offering subtle reinforcement of their routines and sense of continuity.

-\begin{quote} \textbf{\textit{“Here it’s like she remembers what we’ve talked about before…that feels nice, like it’s not the first time we’ve spoken.
+\begin{quote} \textit{“Here it’s like she remembers what we’ve talked about before…that feels nice, like it’s not the first time we’ve spoken.
 If someday I couldn’t remember small things about me or about him [husband], she would be able to remember them for us and remind us, like little nudges.”
-(P06-CR)}} \end{quote}
+(P06-A)} \end{quote}

-For some participants, particularly caregivers supporting a partner through cognitive changes, these explanations offered a form of mutual but gentle accountability.
+For some participants, particularly those coordinating shared routines and habits, these explanations offered a form of mutual but gentle accountability.
 For example, if the AI referenced something previously discussed or agreed upon, participants felt it could reduce conflict or confusion between them by reinforcing consistency across interactions.
-P07-CG shared:
+(P07-B) shared:

-\begin{quote} \textbf{\textit{“Sometimes we can’t remember what we had agreed on, and it’s helpful if Rosey remembers that we said no snacks before dinner, or that he prefers walking in the morning, small things like that, and uses that to explain her reminder to walk for example.
+\begin{quote} \textit{“Sometimes we can’t remember what we had agreed on, and it’s helpful if Rosey remembers that we said no snacks before dinner, or that he prefers walking in the morning, small things like that, and uses that to explain her reminder to walk for example.
 Specially if someone has Alzheimer's or a more advanced memory issue, it can snap them back like, ‘ding ding oh yeah I did say that.’
-It’s a little thing, but I think it may help to keep us on the same page.”}} \end{quote}
+It’s a little thing, but I think it may help to keep us on the same page.”} \end{quote}